HotPocketHPE/mhguide/mhguide.md

 ### Stagger Control

-Ever wondered what makes a monster stagger?
-Each part in a monster has two invisible numbers: stagger buildup and stagger threshold. sDealing damage to a part adds that damage to the part's stagger buildup, and if the buildup exceeds the stagger threshold, the monster becomes staggered, and the buildup is reset to 0.
+Each part in a monster has two invisible numbers: stagger buildup and stagger threshold.
+Dealing damage to a part adds that damage to the part's stagger buildup, and if the buildup exceeds the stagger threshold, the monster becomes staggered, and the buildup is reset to 0.

 Importantly, the stagger threshold for a part never changes.
-This means that the same amount of hits from the same attack on the same part will always stagger the monster!
+This means that the same amount of damage on the same part will always stagger the monster!

 From this, the concept of stagger control arises.
-Figure out how many hits of a certain move on a certain part will cause a stagger.
+Figure out how many hits of certain moves on a certain part will cause a stagger.
 Then, deal just enough hits to that part so that it's buildup is one hit away from reaching the threshold.
 You now have a guarantee that the next hit to that part will cause a stagger.

 The power of this technique lies in converting unsafe attacks into safe ones.
-Because your next hit wil stagger, even small openings become opportunities for strong attacks.
+Because your next hit will stagger, even small openings become opportunities for strong attacks.
 Don't miss though, or else you might be in for a world of hurt!

 > Example: Greatsword vs. Tigrex (2nd and 3rd gen).
 Inexperienced players will have trouble with this monster's unrelenting pace and freight-train charges, but experienced players can use stagger control to great effect.